planttheidea/react-parm/README.md

   componentDidMount = createMethod(this, componentDidMount);
   onClickDoThing = createMethod(this, onClickDoThing, true);

-  render = createMethod(this, render);
+  render = createRender(this, DoTheThing);
 }
 ```

+**NOTE**: The difference in signature from `createMethod` is both for common-use purposes, but also because it allows linting tools to appropriately lint for `PropTypes`.

 #### createComponent

-Create a component with all available instance-based methods, values, and refs a `Component` class has with functional purity.
+Create a functional component with all available instance-based methods, values, and refs a `Component` class has.

 _createComponent(render: function, options: Object): ReactComponent_